Skip to main content

 Data Collections

 In DX Graph, data resides in Data Collections.
-A Collection contains records of a certain user-defined type, such as customers, products, stores, categories
+A Collection contains records of a certain user-defined type, such as customers, products, stores, or categories.

 Collections can be used to manage and/or analyze various types of data such as:

 • Lookup data (e.g. Customer Types, Regions, Countries, Colours).
-When editing a record in another Collection via Data Studio, a drop-down list may be presented that is populated by the data records in a Lookup Collection.
+When editing a record in another Collection via the DX Graph UI, a drop-down list may be presented that is populated by the data records in a Lookup Collection.

 • Categorization data (e.g. Customer Audiences/Segments, Product Categories).
 Categorization data can be configured to hierarchical (i.e. records may have a parent record).